-Name Default Description org.opennms.timeseries.config .ring_buffer_size 8192 Maximum number of records that can be held in the ring buffer.
-Must be a power of two. org.opennms.timeseries.config .writer_threads 16 Number of threads used to pull samples from the ring buffer and insert them into the Time Series Database. org.opennms.timeseries.query. minimum_step 300000 Minimum step size in milliseconds.
-Used to prevent large queries. org.opennms.timeseries.query.interval_divider 2 If no interval is specified in the query, the step will be divided into this many intervals when aggregating values. org.opennms.timeseries.query. heartbeat 450000 Duration in milliseconds.
-Used when no heartbeat is specified.
-Should generally be 1.5x your largest collection interval.
+Name Default Description org.opennms.timeseries.max batch_size 16 Maximum number of records to insert in a single transaction.
+Limited by the size of the Cassandra cluster's batch_size_fail_threshold_in_kb property. org.opennms.timeseries.ring buffer_size 8192 Maximum number of records that can be held in the ring buffer.
+Must be a power of two. org.opennms.timeseries.config.writer_threads 16 Number of threads used to pull samples from the ring buffer and insert them into Newts. org.opennms.timeseries.quer y.minimum_step 300000 Minimum step size in milliseconds.
+Used to prevent large queries. org.opennms.timeseries.quer y.interval_divider 2 If no interval is specified in the query, the step will be divided into this many intervals when aggregating values.